Miracles from Heaven: Plot

-While Anna goes through extensive treatment, she shares a room with Haley who has terminal cancer.
-Haley asks about her cross necklace, and she explains that it reminds her that Jesus is always with her and gives it to her.
-Later Haley tells her father Ben she is not afraid to die.
-However, Anna shows signs of depression, tearfully telling her mom that she wants to die and be with God.
-But she is later cheered up with a surprise visit from her dad and sisters.
+While Anna goes through extensive treatment, she shares a room with Haley, another young girl who has terminal cancer.
+Haley asks about her cross necklace, and Anna explains that it reminds her that Jesus is always with her, then gifts it to Haley.
+Later, Haley tells her father, Ben, that she is not afraid to die.
+Ben is displeased at the exchange, as he doesn't want to give Haley false hope, and asks Christy to prevent it from happening again.
+Anna begins showing signs of depression, tearfully telling Christy that she wants to die and go to heaven.
+Her mood is temporarily lifted by a surprise visit from her dad and sisters.

-After returning home Anna and Abbie climb up to a very high branch of an old cottonwood tree.
+After returning home, Anna and Abbie climb up to a very high branch of an old cottonwood tree.
 While they are standing on the branch, it begins to break.
-Anna goes to the trunk for safety, when, as she leans on it, she falls into the hollowed-out center of the base of the tree.
+Anna goes to the trunk for safety, but she then falls into the hollowed-out center.

 While firefighters work to get Anna out, Christy and her family gather near the base of the tree and pray together.
-After Anna is taken out of the tree and airlifted to the hospital, Christy and Kevin are shocked to learn that not only did she survive but she also suffered no serious injuries, only a minor concussion.
+After Anna is taken out of the tree and airlifted to the hospital, Christy and Kevin are shocked to learn that not only did she survive, but she also suffered no serious injuries, only a minor concussion.

 Sometime after the fall, Anna seems to no longer be affected by her illness.
 She tells her parents that while in the tree, she saw heaven and spoke to God.
-She said he told her she would be healed.
-After meeting with Dr. Nurko one last time, he tells her she is better and that this is goodbye.
+She said He told her she would be healed.
+After meeting with Dr. Nurko one last time, he tells Christy that the concussion caused a disruption in Anna's neurological system, which sent her disorder into spontaneous remission.
+Christy pushes for an explanation, and while Dr. Nurko cannot bring himself to say she is cured (as the condition is incurable), he symbolically removes his Elmo necktie and gives it to Christy.

-At church, Christy shares the story of how God miraculously healed her daughter with his love and how she missed miracles unfolding around her the whole time.
-However, two of the congregation members say they do not believe her.
-Ben, who has traveled from Boston upon hearing the story about Anna, believes her.
-He also shares that Haley died peacefully as Anna gave her faith when in the hospital.
+At church, Christy shares the story of Anna's recovery and her reconnection to her faith.
+She talks about the love and miracles that she witnessed in the people around her during Anna's illness.
+While many are happy, some members of the congregation question the validity of the story.
+Ben, who has traveled from Boston upon hearing the story about Anna, presents himself to the crowd.
+He tells them that Anna sharing her connection to God with Haley brought her peace and comfort in the hospital, shortly before she passed away.

-The Beam family then spends some quality time together eating pizza for the first time since Anna got sick.
-Christy says in a narration that every day is a miracle.
+Later, the Beam family eats pizza together, having all promised earlier to abstain from eating it as long as Anna wasn't able to.